 How to write an essay

 You might think you know how to write a good essay from your time at school but writing an essay at undergraduate level is a whole new ball game.
-Taking the time to properly plan your work can lead to higher marks, with lecturers welcoming a logical structure that clearly demonstrates your understanding of the subject.
+Proper planning can lead to higher marks, with lecturers welcoming a logical structure that clearly demonstrates your understanding of the subject.

 Understand the question